 It is estimated that approximately one person in six in the UK lives in a rural location.
 This will mean living in a small town, village, hamlet or in scattered housing.
-Approximately 90% of the UK land mass is rural.
+Approximately 90% of the UK land mass is defined as rural.

 All our villages are served by at least one church, though today it might very well not have a service every Sunday.
 Despite the loss of several thousand of non-conformist chapels during the latter half of the twentieth century the church is still a valued part of village life.
 Church attendance, as a percentage of the population, is higher than in urban areas, and a recent government survey revealed that 70% of social capital in rural areas is provided through the churches.